-Iguazu Falls is located at the meeting point of three South American countries: Brazil, Argentina and Paraguay.
+Iguazu Falls is located at the meeting point of three South American countries: Brazil, Argentina, and Paraguay.
 The Falls area itself makes the border between Brazil and Argentina, so in order to do a complete tour in Iguazu Falls, it is necessary to visit these two countries, both of which have National Parks devoted to this natural wonder of the world.

-As far as visiting the Brazilian side of the Iguazu Falls is concerned, the main reason will be to enjoy the Iguazu Falls in one impressive vista.
+As far as visiting the Brazil side of the Iguazu Falls is concerned, the main reason will be to enjoy the Iguazu Falls in one impressive vista.
 This is best done in the morning, for the sun rises from the Brazilian side and lights up the Falls.
 It opens at 9 am, but be there ready before that.